What is the Argyll and Kintyre 275kV Local Fund?

 It is important to us that our local funds are designed in collaboration with the communities within that local area, ensuring that the funding is distributed to have the maximum possible impact.

-We are pleased to be launching our community engagement activity for the Argyll and Kintyre 275kV Local Fund in September 2025.
-We would welcome thoughts and views of all community members who live and work throughout the Kintyre peninsula and surrounding area, particularly those who are situated close to the infrastructure.
-The aims of this community engagement activity will be to define:
+We held a series of events and presentations and also received survey responses what the fund should look like.
+We received thoughts and views from many community members who live and work throughout the Kintyre peninsula and surrounding area, including those situated close to the infrastructure.
+The aims of this community engagement activity was to define:

 • The area of benefit for the fund (i.e. where the funding should be available)